-- 41. You do not need to complete this table if your bursary take-up is 95% or above.
-If bursary take-up at your institution is below 95%, you need to tell us: - what steps your institution has taken, particularly during the academic year, to make eligible students aware of their entitlement to financial support - the outcomes of any awareness-raising activities. - 42.
-You may also use this section to tell us about any other take-up measures relevant to your bursary scheme, regardless of domicile, fee charged or eligibility for a mandatory minimum bursary.
+41. You do not need to complete this table if your bursary take-up is 95% or above.
+If bursary take-up at your institution is below 95%, you need to tell us:

+- what steps your institution has taken, particularly during the academic year, to make eligible students aware of their entitlement to financial support - the outcomes of any awareness-raising activities.

+42. You may also use this section to tell us about any other take-up measures relevant to your bursary scheme, regardless of domicile, fee charged or eligibility for a mandatory minimum bursary.

 43. If you have made all reasonable efforts to make students aware that they are eligible for a bursary, we will consider that you have met the commitments under your access agreement.
-However, if a significant number of eligible students have failed to take up their bursaries, we would normally expect you to reallocate any unused funds to other widening access measures (as set out in paragraphs 53-60) and/or provide retrospective awards.
-If you decide not to reallocate some or all of your unused funds in this way, you should provide an explanation.
+However, if a significant number of eligible students have failed to take up their bursaries, you may feel it is appropriate to reallocate any unused funds to other widening access measures (as set out in paragraphs 54-55) and/or provide retrospective bursary awards.

-Part Three: Additional outreach expenditure and reallocation of funds
+Part Three: Additional outreach expenditure